juliocbcotta/plugin_gen.flutter/flutter_plugin_generator/README.md

-flutter_plugin_generator is part of the project [plugin_gen.flutter](https://github.com/BugsBunnyBR/plugin_gen.flutter/) and holds the annotations that should be placed in the `dev_dependencies` bloc of your `pubspec.yaml`
+flutter_plugin_generator is part of the project [plugin_gen.flutter](https://github.com/BugsBunnyBR/plugin_gen.flutter/) and holds the annotations that should be placed in the `dev_dependencies` block of your `pubspec.yaml`

 This package is responsible for generating the plugin code for you.
 It works together with [flutter_plugin_annotations](https://pub.dev/packages/flutter_plugin_annotations), you can read more about the annotations in the project [README](https://github.com/BugsBunnyBR/plugin_gen.flutter/blob/master/flutter_plugin_annotations/README.md).

 In the code below we have a simple plugin declaration and the generated code.